Online Teaching Policies for Sabrina Weiss

 Refunds and Withdrawals

 Families will receive a full refund if they withdraw before the class begins.
-Families who withdraw after class begins will receive a prorated refund based on the time remaining in the class.
+Families who withdraw after class begins will receive a prorated refund based on the time remaining in the class, minus administrative fees.

 If the withdrawal is for schedule conflicts or a learner struggling with class content (that is either too easy or too hard), I am happy to work with families to try to find solutions.

 I try my very best to avoid class cancellations.
 I often teach classes even if the minimum number of enrollees has not been met.
 However, I do reserve the right to cancel a class if the minimum enrollment is not met.
-I will do so 48 hours before class begins and issue full refunds.
+I will do so 48 hours before class begins and issue full refunds or credits toward a future class I teach.

 In the event of an emergency that requires me to cancel an individual session, I will work with individual learners to find a sufficient make-up strategy.
 This may include a recorded session or a rescheduled session.